grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 8. Turn the device over and use a 5IP Torx Plus Screwdriver to install the 4 screws.
-After the screws are snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+After the screws are snug and seated, only tighten the screws an additional ~1/8 turn (~45 degrees) to avoid stripping the threads.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image5.jpeg" alt-text="A hand holding a screwdriver.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 9. Follow “Procedure – Installation (Feet)”